Navelwriter/TFLite-pico-wake-word/README.md

 (CMake and compilers).
 The easiest way to do this is to follow the steps on the Raspberry Pi Pico SDK [repository](https://github.com/raspberrypi/pico-sdk).

-Setting up pico-sdk gives you three new application, select Pico -Developer Command Prompt from the windows search bar This puts you in C:/Program Files/Raspberry Pi/Pico SDK v1.5.1 and sets up all the environmental variables you need The following steps are for creating a new folder to clone the repo into.
+Setting up pico-sdk gives you three new application, select Pico -Developer Command Prompt from the windows search bar.
+This puts you in C:/Program Files/Raspberry Pi/Pico SDK v1.5.1 and sets up all the environmental variables you need.
+The following steps are for creating a new folder to clone the repo into.

 Within the Pico -Developer Command Prompt do the following: